nathanonn/next-sololedger/notes/prompts.md

 Make sure to include a short description for this plan in paragrah format at the beginning of the plan.

-IMPORTANT: DON'T WRITE OR EDIT ANY FILES.
+IMPORTANT: DON'T WRITE OR EDIT ANY FILES UNTIL I TELL YOU TO.

 Use web search if you need to find solutions to problems you encounter, or look for the latest documentation.